markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ## Outlining the Page

 We'll have a chance to practice Git again before we're done, but let's jump back into building out the HTML.
 Looking at the mock-up again, it may feel quite daunting to turn all of those colors and perfectly-positioned titles and images into raw HTML.
-That's why this next step is _hugely important_.
+That's why this next step is hugely important.
 As developers, we must resist the urge to start coding without a plan of attack.
 HTML can easily get out of control if we don't consider how elements fit together.

 What's nice about HTML, though, is that it's really just a series of boxes that fit inside of (or next to) each other.
 Consider the following code: